S-unya/zero-context/src/pages/blog/TriangleOfForces.md

 The other option, Conventions, are a mental organizing framework that you apply to your code - kind of like a Do It Yourself Framework.
 They can vary in their scope but they all represent at their most essential, an organizing principle that overlays boundaries on CSS.
 BEM for example is a way of marking boundaries through naming, while OOCSS outlines an entire philosophy of structure... and yes, it can get pretty abstract.
 Indeed, at their heart all Frameworks use and formalize one or more of these Conventions into tooling and code structure.

 Over time various Conventions arose and I think that I've tried most of them in one project or another.
 Eventually I even started introducing my own conventions.
 This search led me to ITCSS; arguably the Convention that **most closely and fully provides for leveraging all of CSS** while providing mechanisms to avoid the pitfalls.
 It is quite easy to grasp, and promotes reuse and HTML primacy.
-What I liked about it is the way it had a place for all of CSS without trying to change it.
+What I like about it is the way it has a place for all of CSS without trying to change it.

 ## So what is IT(CSS)?